Nothile-Moyo-Git/userbuilder-list/README.md

 This included states, useEffect, React lifecyclces, a clear understanding of the DOM and DOM manipulated, as well as ES6 JavaScript ( maps and filters ) on top of improving my Object Oriented programming and architecture skills

-NOTE: PLEASE VISIT MASTER BRANCH IN ORDER TO SEE THE CODE
+NOTE: PLEASE VISIT THE MASTER BRANCH IN ORDER TO SEE THE CODE

 Here is a link for the project: https://nothile-moyo-git.github.io/userbuilder-list/